Health & Safety

 Lyme Disease Tick Control

 Part 5 of Lyme Disease.
 Landscaping to create Tick-Safe Zones “Tick-Safe Landscaping” techniques should be considered for homes, parks, fields, and recreational areas.
-Ixodes ticks
+Ixodes ticks need the higher humidity

 Read the rest this article free